Wary of China, Duterte tells navy to build 'structures' east of Philippines

 "We are concerned, they have no business going there," Lorenzana told reporters late on Sunday.

-Though he accepts China's explanation, Lorenzana said it was clear that its vessel was not passing through the area because it stopped multiple times, for sustained periods.
+Though he accepts China's explanation, Lorenzana said it was clear its vessel was not passing through the area because it stopped several times, for sustained periods.

 Lorenzana last week said he was suspicious of China's activities near Benham Rise and suggested they might be part of surveys to test water depths for submarine routes to the Pacific.